 Understanding the Parties in the Foreclosure Process

 Before you foreclose on a deed of trust you need to understand who the parties are to the process.
 A Deed of Trust has three parties – the Beneficiary (the lender who made the loan), the Trustor (the person or persons who borrowed the money), and the Trustee (this is typically a title company who makes sure that the loan is paid back.)
 When a borrower defaults on their loan, it is the Trustee’s responsibility to organize the sale of the property and recover as much of the loan as possible.
-This process is called “foreclosure”.
+This process is called “foreclosure.”
 In foreclosure, after the property sells at a foreclosure sale, the Trustee will pay off the Lender(s).
 The Trustor (borrower) will receive all leftover funds.

-Start Foreclosure on a Deed of Trust
+How to Foreclose on a Deed of Trust